ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Making_Properly_Centered_Spinners/en.md

 ![Tutorial Image 8](MPCS_08.png "Tutorial Image 8")

-I won't tell you how to make the edges pretty, or give it depth, that's something entirely different.
+In this guide there won't be information how to make the edges pretty, or give it depth, that's something entirely different.
 I chose a very simple image and process.
 If you want to do that, there are guides everywhere, or you probably already know how to do that.
 However it seems that symmetry has escaped most of the people who make skins.

 How to make spinner backgrounds which match the beatmap background
 ------------------------------------------------------------------